clach04/HueBridgeEmulator/README.md

 So (msearch) discovery will not work but light requests will work fine.

+Mostly works with https://hueessentials.com/ - tty (and logging) gets messed up, can control lights :-) Editing settings in Android app results in an error and (corrupted) traceback.

 Does not work with https://github.com/ekux44/LampShade (which appears to work with Home Assistant), either on port 80 or something else.

 ### cURL Philips Hue samples